WHY OPTIMISE IMAGES?

 IMAGE PHYSICAL SIZE

-Feature/header images might need to be wide to show on big desktop screens.
+Feature/header/hero images need to be wide to show on big desktop screens.
 I tend to go for a maximum of 1920 pixels wide images for web page header images.
+Minimum is 1,200 pixels.

 Think about the average width of mobile phones.
 There are so many makes and models of mobile devices.
-For most of my images, I tend to use 767 pixels wide because it’ll fit on most tablets without pixellating and after an Boeing aeroplane model is easy to remember.
+For most of my images, I tend to use 768 pixels wide because it’ll fit on most tablets without pixellating.

 IMAGE DATA SIZE

-Compressing the DATA size of images before uploading can be done with Tinyjpg, Optimizilla, Kraken, CompressNow, GiftOfSpeed, etc.
+Compressing the DATA size of images before uploading can be done with Tinyjpg.com, Optimizilla, Kraken, CompressNow, GiftOfSpeed, etc. Tinyjpg.com has an option to convert to the Google-invented next-generation format of .webp before downloading.

 Optimising Images AFTER Adding to Web Pages